septentrio-gnss/uBloxCorrectionsWithSeptentrio/user/README.md

 This way any user who has such a setup ready can start using and testing the corrections.

-However, the ultimate goal of the guide is to provide an example of integration to a similar system that works with a septentrial receiver, in this case Mosaic-Go, and with an external CPU, in this case the Raspberry Pi 4.
+However, the ultimate goal of the guide is to provide an example of integration to a similar system that works with a Septentrio receiver, in this case Mosaic-Go, and with an external CPU, in this case the Raspberry Pi 4.

 ## DIFFERENT OPERATING MODES